Virtual School Team

 - Area learning advocatesWelfare and inclusion

-The education welfare officers for children in care work closely with children in care, carers and schools and other agencies to promote, encourage and support regular school attendance and to reduce unnecessary absence and truancy.
+The Specialist Education Welfare Officers for children in care work closely with children in care, carers, schools and other agencies to promote, encourage and support regular school attendance and to reduce unnecessary absence and truancy.

-Inclusion officers may be called by a school when a child in care is experiencing difficulties possibly resulting in exclusion from school.
-Inclusion officers would involve learning advocates in working with schools to look at the provision and any additional resources which would help the child/young person to re-engage with their learning.
-Should the need for a change of school be needed the inclusion officer will organise a protocol meeting, following Devon’s agreed protocol for eliminating exclusion and assist in identifying the new school for the young person to transfer.
+When a child is experiencing difficulties and there is a need for a change of school, an Inclusion Officer would become involved.
+Inclusion Officers would involve learning advocates in working with schools to look at the provision and any additional resources which would help the child/young person to re-engage with their learning.
+Should the need for a change of school be needed the Inclusion Officer will organise a protocol meeting, following Devon’s agreed protocol for eliminating exclusion and assist in identifying the new school for the young person to transfer.

 For more information see Education Inclusion Service.Other professionals